mindspore-ai/docs/tutorials/experts/source_en/parallel/train_gpu.md

 This example uses the `CIFAR-10` dataset, which consists of 10 classes of 32*32 color pictures, each containing 6,000 pictures, for a total of 60,000 pictures.
 The training set has a total of 50,000 pictures, and the test set has a total of 10,000 pictures.

-> `CIFAR-10` dataset download link: <http://www.cs.toronto.edu/~kriz/cifar-10-binary.tar.gz>.
+> Download [CIFAR-10 dataset](http://www.cs.toronto.edu/~kriz/cifar-10-binary.tar.gz).
 If the download is unsuccessful, please try copying the link address and download it.

 The Linux machine can use the following command to download to the current path of the terminal and extract the dataset, and the folder of the extracted data is `cifar-10-batches-bin`.